Skip to content

 This means storing and organising data in a structured manner and making it easily accessible for analysis.

-By centralising data in a warehouse, RevOps teams can perform cross-functional analyses and gain insights.
+By having a centralised data infrastructure, teams can perform cross-functional analyses and gain valuable insights.

 3. Choose the right centralisation tool

-Your choice should align with your organisation’s needs, budget, and technical capabilities.
+Your centralised data platform should align with your organisation’s needs, budget, and technical capabilities.

 4. Plan how to clean and enrich the data

-Data quality and enrichment are so important in RevOps, so establishing data quality checks and validation rules is key.
+Data quality and enrichment are important, so establishing data quality checks and validation rules is key.

 If you miss this step, you risk unactionable data, leads that aren’t properly followed up on, and revenue loss.